Digvijay-Bokey/Disassist/README.md

 To install Disassist, follow these simple steps:

-1. Download the extension from the Chrome Web Store or [disassist website](https://www.disassist.com).
-These are both coming soon, right now you can fork the repo, add your api keys, and open within Chrome's extension manager.
+1. Fork the repo, and add your api keys utilizing the creds template below.
-2. Add it to your Chrome browser.
+2. Open within Chrome's extension manager.
 3. Enable the extension and customize settings as per your preference.

 ## Usage